The Multi-Page Form

 Configurable Button Alignment

-The alignment of the buttons can be configured for the form display.
+The button alignment for the form display can be configured as follows.

-The default setting is Mixed alignment with arrows without text:
+The default setting without an explicit selection is Mixed Alignment with Arrows without Text:

 - Form Configuration » Tab: Advanced » Sub-Tab: Layout

-- Left: All buttons with button text and aligned to the left.
+- Left: Buttons with button text and aligned to the left.

-- Right: All buttons with button text and aligned to the right.
+- Right: Buttons with button text and aligned to the right.

-- Centered: All buttons with button text are centered.
+- Centered: Buttons with button text and centered alignment.

 An example of a multi-page form can be found here: Multi-page form.